Federal Agencies and Organizations Addressing Environmental Asthma

 - Division of Adolescent and School Health - This division of CDC oversees surveillance methods and provides funding support to states, tribes and NGOs to address asthma and other health concerns.

 - National Asthma Control Program - The initiative is a multi-component, mobilizing and action-oriented effort to engage diverse stakeholders who are concerned about or involved in improving asthma control.
 Its ultimate aim is to bring the asthma care that patients receive in line with evidence-based recommendations.

 - National Heart, Lung and Blood Institute - The National Asthma Education and Prevention Program has the goal is to enhance the quality of life for patients with asthma and decrease asthma-related morbidity and mortality.

 - National Institute of Environmental Health Sciences (NIEHS) - NIEHS plays a pivotal role in funding research on children's health.
 The Institute partners with EPA to support thirteen research centers devoted exclusively to children's environmental health and disease prevention.
 These centers focus on the important role that the environment has on a host of childhood illnesses, including asthma.

 - Centers for Children's Environmental Health & Disease Prevention Research - These NIEHS centers, located across the country, examine the effect of environmental exposures on children's health.

-- Office of Healthy Homes and Lead Hazard Control - This office gathers a broad community of experts to develop comprehensive, integrated approaches to health and housing.
+- Office of Lead Hazard Control and Healthy Homes - This office gathers a broad community of experts to develop comprehensive, integrated approaches to health and housing.